sophiesunn1023/sophiesunn1023/README.md

 This is the place where I opensource stuff and try learning new things 😊

 ## 👩🏻‍💻 About Me!
-- 📍 I am located at Berlin 🇩🇪, originally from 🇨🇳
+- 📍 I am located in Berlin 🇩🇪, originally from Chengdu 🇨🇳
 - 🔭 I’m currently participating in a bootcamp at [Spiced Academy](https://www.spiced-academy.com/en).
 - 🌱 I’m currently learning web development.
 - 📈 Before the bootcamp I worked as data analyst for several years 📈